Kim Kardashian Getting ‘Pee All Over’ Herself Leaves Fans Horrified

 Kim Kardashian never did hold back.
-The Keeping Up With The Kardashians star has had openness and saying it how it is as her trademark for over a decade, with enough episodes of the family’s hit E! show proving that the 38-year-old speaks her mind and keeps things honest.
+The Keeping Up With The Kardashians star has been very open for over a decade, with enough episodes of the family’s hit E! show proving that the 38-year-old speaks her mind and keeps things honest.

 Kim’s latest confession has made The Daily Mail‘s headlines.
 As the newspaper reports, Kim appeared on The Tonight Show Starring Jimmy Fallon last night.
 The KKW Beauty founder discussed her new SKIMS shapewear line, although talk didn’t just include the brand’s future.
 Kim offered a little insight into her past, with brave mentions of a wardrobe malfunction back when she used to wear other brands of shapewear.
 In fact, the star appeared to have used a prior sticky situation to ask fans for input regarding the design of her new merch.
 Her admission came with a question.